Skip to content

 • a New template action

-• row navigation into a dedicated Template editor page
+• row navigation into the policy builder

 If no templates exist yet, Pharaoh shows Create your first guardrail template instead of an empty table.